Fall Gold Raspberry fruit

 A yellow-gold raspberry that is extremely sweet, similar to red raspberries in all respects but colour; canes should be pruned to the ground in Fall.
 Fall Gold fruits on 1st year canes.

-Fall Gold Raspberry is a small shrub that is commonly grown for its edible qualities.
+Fall Gold Raspberry is a small shrub that is typically grown for its edible qualities.
 It produces large gold heart-shaped berries with yellow overtones which are usually ready for picking from late spring to early fall.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: